 Click 'Join or Create Team' at the top right corner of the page.

 Getting Started with the Online MLC

 Once you’ve joined the team, navigate to the channel for your course on the left-hand side of the screen.
-You have to click “unhide channels” to see your course listed.
-Scroll down to see more course channels.
-Once you are in your course, click on the "New Conversation" box and type in the "Start a new conversation" box.
+If you see a place to click “20 hidden channels”, click on that and click on “Show” for your course channel.
+You may need to scroll down to see your course channel.
+Once you have shown your course channel and are in your course, click the “New Conversation” Box, type a message, and send the message.
 For example:

 “Hi, I’m Elizabeth.
 I’m working on a M161 HW assignment in Web assign about intervals of increasing/decreasing and I need some help.”